ffquintella/adrapi/README.md

 You might want to configure the logging location.
 Do this by editing the NLog.config file and setting logDirectory to what ever suits you better.

+It´s also needed to configure the servers located under ldap section in appsettings.json

 ### Security

 Since our api has no database we use the security.json to determine witch apiKeys can connect to our system